hazreemahmood/nextjs-aeon-test/README.md

 npm install
 ```

-to install any that was miss packages.
+to install any packages that was miss.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.